DevExpress/testcafe/docs/articles/documentation/test-api/assertions/index.md

 </script>
 ```

-The test code will look as follows.
+Test code for this page can be as follows.

 ```js
 test('Button click', async t => {